icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 Identifiers consist of a sequence of one or more ASCII alphanumeric characters (`a-zA-Z0-9`) and underscores (`_`) .
 The first character can not be a number.
 Identifiers are used to name Slice types such as structs, fields, enums, etc.

-## Case Sensitivity
+## Case sensitivity

 Slice keywords and identifiers are case-sensitive.
 For example, `TimeOfDay` and `TIMEOFDAY` are considered different identifiers within a naming scope.

-## Identifiers That Are Programming Language Keywords
+## Identifiers that are programming language keywords

 You can define Slice identifiers that are keywords in C#.
 For example, `switch` is a perfectly good Slice identifier but is a C# keyword.
 The `slicec-cs` compiler performs keyword escaping by